herotechcourse/kotlin-lotto-precourse/README.md

 - [ ] If the user inputs invalid data, the program must throw an IllegalArgumentException and re-prompt input from that step.
   - [ ] Handle only specific exception types such as IllegalArgumentException or IllegalStateException, not generic Exception.

+## Function List
+- [x] Lotto must contain exactly 6 numbers.
+- [x] Lotto must contain unique numbers.
+- [x] All numbers must be in the range of 1 to 45.

 ## Programming Requirements
 - [ ] The program must be executable with Kotlin 1.9.24.
 - [ ] You must implement the solution only in Kotlin—Java code is not allowed.